bwhmather/bdc-js/README.md

 and update the node DOM to match.
 Failing to do so will result in the element DOM state being replaced the next time that `clobber` is called.

-It is very often acceptible to be lazy about this.
+It is very often acceptable to be lazy about this.
 If you can be certain that no other events will trigger a clobber, listening for the `onchange` event instead of `oninput` can be a reasonable optimisation.